late4ever/Mistia-Labs/docs/content/procedures/ansible-setup-guide.md

 icon: simple/ansible
 ---

-# :simple-ansible: Ansible Migration Guide
+# :simple-ansible: Ansible Setup Guide

 !!! abstract "Overview"
-    This guide outlines the process of migrating your homelab management from shell scripts to Ansible.
+    This guide outlines the process of setting up Ansible.
 This provides a more robust, declarative, and idempotent way to manage your services.
 You will create the Ansible project structure inside your existing `Mistia-Labs` repository.

 !!! info "Working Directory"
     All commands should be run from your WSL terminal, inside your activated `(ansible-env)` virtual environment, from the `Mistia-Labs` directory.